March Madness descends on women's NCAA Tournament | News Channel 3-12

 AP Basketball Writer

 March Madness is finally part of the women’s NCAA Tournament vernacular and the first round has so far aptly fit that phrase.
 Six double-digit seeds have already advanced to the round of 32.
 That’s just short of the record seven set in 1998.
-And that doesn’t include two near upsets by No. 14 seeds.
+That doesn’t include the two near-upsets by two 14 seeds.
 South Carolina, Stanford and UConn also made history on the defensive end.
 The Gamecocks shattered the previous marks for points allowed in a game and a half in a rout of Howard.
 The Cardinal and Huskies became the second and third teams to not allow a point in a quarter in their easy victories.